You don't just witness a performance by Wilfredo. You're a part of it.

 Wilfredo is the musical character comedy phenomenon who has charmed, hypnotised and terrified audiences all around the world.

 Instantly recognizable by his trademark appearance – the high waisted trousers, tight shirt and the sound of voice to die for – he's an uplifting and unforgettable experience.

-Whether he's performing in the plush surroundings of the Café de Paris, or to the muddy festival-goers of the Glastonbury Festival, or playing to the discerning masses at New York's Lincoln Center, Wilfredo captures the imagination of all sorts of audiences.
+Whether he's performing in the plush surroundings of the Café de Paris, or to the muddy festival-goers of the Glastonbury Festival, or playing to the discerning masses at New York's Lincoln Center, Wilfredo captures the imagination of all kinds of audiences.

-A feelgood contemporary variety act, Wilfredo first caused a sensation on the British festival scene, becoming the breakout hit of the annual Port Eliot Festival where he shared the stage with Jarvis Cocker.
+Wilfredo first caused a sensation on the British festival scene, becoming the breakout hit of the annual Port Eliot Festival, sharing the stage with Jarvis Cocker.
 This was followed by a series of appearances at the Edinburgh Festival, where he performed three feature-length sell-out shows.

-Wilfredo played to over 20,000 theatre-goers at the month-long Cape Town Funny Festival in South Africa and received the honour to perform for Desmond Tutu in a gala performance for the Nobel Prize winner's Legacy Foundation.
+Att the month-long Cape Town Funny Festival in South Africa, Wilfredo played to over 20,000 theatre-goers, and received the honour to perform for Desmond Tutu in a gala performance for the Nobel Prize winner's Legacy Foundation.
 This preceded a summer-long tour of Central Europe, where he entertained the peoples of Berlin, Leipzig, Budapest, Bratislava and Prague.

-In the United States, Wilfredo has toured to Atlanta, Washington D.C, Philadelphia, Denver, Dallas, New Orleans, San Francisco and beyond, while in NYC his late-night appearances at the legendary Slipper Room have fast become the stuff of downtown legend.
+In the United States, Wilfredo has toured to Atlanta, D.C, New Orleans, San Francisco and beyond, while in NYC his late-night appearances at the legendary Slipper Room have fast become the stuff of downtown legend.

 Image © Andy Hollingworth